 • All income from every source

-• Receipts for expenses
+• Receipts and invoices for expenses

 • Bank statements